IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 GET https://server.example.com/fhir/Patient?family=MOHR&given=ALICE&active=true&gender=female
 Accept: application/fhir+json; fhirVersion=4.0
 ```

+###### 2:3.78.4.1.2.1.1 Combinations of search parameters
+While the above search parameters shall all be supported individually, support for combinations of parameters is needed fo effective searching.
+The Patient Demographics Supplier shall support filtering on the following combinations of search parameters:

+* `family` and `gender`
+* `birthdate` and `family`

+The Patient Demographics Supplier may support additional combinations of parameters.
+When the Patient Demographics Consumer specifies a set of search parameters that, in combination, are not supported by the Patient Demographics Supplier, the Patient Demographics Supplier shall choose which parameters to respect, and indicate this fact in the response message Bundle self link, according to [Section 3.1.1.6 of the FHIR specification](http://hl7.org/fhir/R4/search.html).

 ###### 2:3.78.4.1.2.2 Parameter Modifiers
 Patient Demographics Suppliers shall support the `“:exact”` parameter modifier on all search parameters of type string.
 When supplied by the Patient Demographics Consumer, the `“:exact”` parameter modifier instructs the Patient Demographics Supplier that exact matching should be performed.